We’re really looking forward to welcoming you to Beamish Museum!

 Before you make your visit please contact the museum to check for the latest updates and information.

 We are offering two complimentary tickets per school when you book so you can visit the museum beforehand.
-Teachers will find that the visit will be different than previous visits and will need to plan for the learning accordingly.
-Teachers will need to book a timeslot for pre-visits in advance through the museum’s website, in line with COVID-19 secure guidance.
+Teachers will find that the visit may be different from previous visits and will need to plan for the learning accordingly.

 Access for educational groups will be through the gate to the left of the Entrance Building.
 When you arrive please park and walk to Entrance gate as directed by our staff.
 Please have your booking confirmation (either on your phone or printed out) ready.